 Care homes are divided into those without nursing care and those with nursing care.
 In care homes without nursing care you receive the assistance you need with personal care from staff such as care assistants, whilst in care homes with nursing care, your care is planned and overseen by registered nurses supported by care assistants.

-Mikis’ care story
+Dulcie’s care story

-In this short video, Nick and Maro explain their reasons for choosing Elder live-in care.
+In this short video, Dulcie and her family explain their reasons for choosing Elder live-in care.

-Advantages of Moving into a Care Home
+Advantages of moving into a care home

 There are always trained staff available to help if you need anything and many people like the company they find in a care home.
 Most care homes offer a range of organised activities that you can take part in if you wish.

-Disadvantages of Moving into a Care Home
+Disadvantages of moving into a care home

 You may feel less independent and less able to make all your own decisions living in an care home or nursing home.
 Of course, for people who need Alzheimer’s care, this can be a plus point.